cryostatio/cryostat-legacy/HTTP_API.md

     ###### synopsis
     Returns whether or not the Grafana datasource and Grafana dashboard that Container JFR is configured with are running properly.
+    Can also be used to see if Container JFR itself is running properly, by checking for a valid response.

     ###### request
     `GET /health`